davidswelt/zot_bib_web/README.md

   subcollections that indicate topic areas.
 A visitor may click on these to quickly filter the bibliography.

+- Configure the shortcuts shown at the top using the show_shortcuts variable.  'collection', 'type', 'year', 'venue', 'venue_short', and 'tags' are supported values, in addition to more fine-grained lists of values you can create using the shortcut() function.
+You can give the list of values or ranges (for years), their order, and some filtering to only show the most common ones.
+See settings.example.py for a detailed example.

 - There are several more options.
 See settings.example.py.